 Faculty are responsible for airfare, visa, meal costs for accompanying family members.

 CIT has indicated they could accommodate family members.
 Provided they are willing to live in the same apartment as the faculty member.
 Interested faculty members should contact the CIE to discuss housing for accompanying family.

-The CIE is excited to offer teach abroad opportunities at Huaquiao University in China during summer terms.
+The CIE is excited to offer teach abroad opportunities at Huaqiao University in China during summer terms.
 The CIE is currently looking for applicants to teach during the summer 2019 term.

 Applicants are expected to teach classes that fulfill the following requirements: